eunomia-bpf/bpftime/README.md

 The bpftime supports the following types of eBPF programs:

 - `uprobe/uretprobe`: trace userspace functions at start or and.
-No affect the control flow.
 - `syscall tracepoints`: trace the specific syscall types.

-No affect the control flow of syscalls.
+You may use `bpf_override_return` to change the control flow of the program.

-And some userspace extensions:

-- `ureplace`: replace the userspace function with a eBPF function
-- `ufilter`: filter the userspace function

 See [documents/available-features.md](https://github.com/eunomia-bpf/bpftime/tree/master/documents/avaliable-features.md) for more details.